 - Drooping of the eyelid

-Korsakoff’s syndrome, which usually begins to appear after the symptoms of Wernicke’s encephalopathy are well established, include
+The symptoms associated with Korsakoff’s syndrome, which usually begins to appear after the symptoms of Wernicke’s encephalopathy are well established, might include:

 - Confabulation or fabricating stories that didn’t happen

 - Hallucinations (usually auditory or visual)

 - Memory loss (mild to severe)

 Like with Wernicke’s encephalopathy, Korsakoff’s syndrome can eventually lead to coma and death.
 As a joint problem, both of the syndromes that make up wet brain are extremely severe and should be dealt with as soon as possible in order for the individual to be able to avoid further, serious effects and neurological symptoms.

 Wet brain is the direct result of a lack of thiamine in the body, making it hard for the brain to process sugar into the energy it requires to function properly.
 People can develop wet brain for a number of reasons, either because they are suffering from cancer, a chronic infection or infections, or AIDS.
 People who don’t eat enough, are on extreme and dangerous diets, and/or have eating disorders like anorexia can also become thiamine deficient and develop wet brain.